 7. Streamlined Communication

 We’ve all been somewhere—a meat counter, a post office, a DMV—where we had to take a number and wait for it to be called.
-Besides being highly impersonal, this setup dictates that the first communication between customer and staff is being shouted at.
-Aside from the feeling of relief when your number is called, this inefficiency does nothing for the relationship being established between consumer and provider.
+Besides being highly impersonal, this setup dictates that the first communication between customer and staff involves shouting.
+Despite the feeling of relief when your number is called, this inefficiency does nothing for the relationship being established between consumer and provider.

-A digital queue management system establishes communication early and streamlines it to, during, and even beyond the transaction.
-Customers can be alerted, via their smartphones, on their place in line and provide information that will help staff serve them better.
+A digital queue management system establishes communication early and streamlines it during and even beyond the transaction.
+Via their smartphones, customers can be alerted as to their place in line and can provide information that will help staff serve them better.

 The digital backbone of a virtual queue management system offers something traditional queues struggle with: pure data.
 Advanced reporting capabilities of the best solutions can measure wait times, peak and slow periods, customer satisfaction, and more.
 This easily gathered and retrievable data can help inform strategy as well as improve efficiency and, subsequently, the customer experience.

 A queue management system benefits organizations by improving efficiency, eliminating the logistical requirements (e.g., barrier expenditures, floor space, customer traffic flow) of a physical queue, and generating valuable insight from user data.
 All these advantages reduce operational costs and, thus, boost the bottom line.
 This might be the most powerful argument for adopting a virtual queue.

 A pattern emerges with all these benefits: They tend to build upon each other.
 For example, happier customers make happier employees, who become more productive, which reduces costs—and the data can back up the results.
 Qtrac can help you realize these benefits and more with our industry-leading queue management solutions.
 Check out our e-book, Why Virtually Queued Customers Buy More, to learn more.